cal-itp/benefits/docs/configuration/admin-interface.md

 > List of emails that will be created as staff.

+"Staff" refers to Django's concept of a user with `is_staff` set to `True`, which means they can log in, and also to the Cal-ITP Benefits concept of a user who should have a "Cal-ITP staff" level of access to configuration values.

 ### GOOGLE_SSO_SUPERUSER_LIST

 > List of emails that will be created as superuser.

+## To add a new user:
+- Add the user's email to either `GOOGLE_SSO_STAFF_LIST` or `GOOGLE_SSO_SUPERUSER_LIST` depending on what permissions they should have.
+   - The email must be from a domain that is in the `GOOGLE_SSO_ALLOWABLE_DOMAINS` list.
+- Restart the Benefits application so that Django settings are re-loaded.
+- Have the user log in to the admin interface with their Google account.